coreruleset/documentation/content/development/regexp_assemble.md

 - `python3<<<'print("hello")'`
 - `python3 <<< 'print("hello")'`

 The special token `~` acts like `@` but does not allow any white space tokens to _immediately_ follow the preceding word.
-This is useful for adding common english words to word lists.
-For example, there are multiple executables names for "python", such as `python3` or `python3.8`.
+This is useful for adding common English words to word lists.
+For example, there are multiple executable names for "python", such as `python3` or `python3.8`.
 These could not be added with `python@`, as `python ` would be a valid match and create many false positives.

 `~` will match:
 - `python<<<'print("hello")'`